What are Porcelain Veneers?

 How Durable Are Porcelain Veneers?

 Porcelain veneers are made with a specific layering technique that makes the ultra-thin sheath incredibly strong for its size.
 Each veneer is resistant to chips and cracks, just like natural teeth.
-The bonding process also supports natural use.
+The bonding process also supports the normal use of teeth.
 However, veneers are susceptible to damage if you bite on hard objects like pen caps, your fingernails, or ice.
+Treat them with care as you would for your other teeth.

 Porcelain Veneers vs. Crowns